Effective: August 29, 2018

 7. How Does Carnegie Learning Handle Student Information?

 Carnegie Learning is committed to protecting information about all of its customers.
-As part of this commitment, we work with educational institutions that must comply with the Family Educational Rights and Privacy Act (FERPA) to help ensure student education record data is handled in a manner consistent with the applicable educational institution’s FERPA policy.
+As part of this commitment, we work with educational institutions that must comply with the Family Educational Rights and Privacy Act (FERPA) and state laws to help ensure student education record data is handled in a manner consistent with the applicable educational institution’s FERPA policy.

-Students cannot independently access our teaching and learning resources.
+K-12 students cannot independently access our teaching and learning resources.
 The teachers, and schools and school district administrators who license our products and services provide students with an access code required to create an account at carnegielearning.com or to use our apps.
 Information collected about students may include:

 Schools, school districts, parents, and students may ask to review the information that Carnegie Learning has collected and retained about a particular student, as well as request its deletion by contacting us at firstname.lastname@example.org.